 Among the all-singing, all-dancing websites cluttering our web browsers with cookies, the British and Irish Legal Information Institute site stands out.
 Its text-only design has no fancy animations or sound effects.
 Its typographic design is… basic.
 No one asks users to sign in or prove that they are not robots.
-Remarkably for a service dependant on voluntary donations, no windows flash up begging for money.
+Remarkably for a service dependent on voluntary donations, no windows flash up begging for money.

 The retro look of the site, now 20 years old, would be laughable but for one detail: it works.
 With a database of 411,000 searchable cases and 150,000 legislation items, BAILII is an essential port of call for anyone needing free online access to the state of the law.
 In the 12 months to last July, it had 14.4 million visits, up 26.3% in the year, making it the most popular online legal resource in the country.
 It is almost certainly one of the most trusted.